develprr/metamatic-blog/_posts/2023-01-05-about-state-management-in-react-based-user-interfaces.markdown

 Believe me, once upon a time I even wrote my own state management library!

-But now let's dive in to the question - what are state management libraries, and why would you need one!

 ## Why do we need state management

+Now let's dive in to the question - what are state management libraries, and why would you need one!
 When creating modern user interfaces for a professional portal, that has multiple pages, views or tabs and that needs to dynamically interact with server side data, the challenges of keeping data in sync between different components becomes obvious.
+Let's inspect this in detail!

 ## An example use case